Radweb/Commanding/README.md

 // or, you can write an entirely custom one by implementing `Radweb\Commanding\CommandValidator`
 ```

-You may also want to separate Authentication logic: (ensure you're running the `AuthenticatingCommandBus` below)
+You may also want to separate Authentication logic: (ensure you're decorating with the `AuthenticatingCommandBusDecorator` below)

 ```php
 class ChangeSubscriptionPlanAuthenticator implements CommandAuthenticator {